larastars/Geoinformatics-/Rank Evaluation/README.md

 2- sort queries ranks the queries based on a specified feature

 3- Rank evaluation evaluates the performance of a given query and gives the precision and NDCG

+4- total evaluation uses the model and evalutes all queries and put them in a csv file